nathanbraun/fantasy-developer-kit/README.md

 guide.

 ## Changelog
+### v0.13.1 (2023-09-07)
+Initial update for 2023.
+Refactored (and improved) underlying simulations and API.
+So far utilities.py, intro.py and the WDIS project are updated.
+Rest coming ASAP.

 ### v0.12.1 (2022-09-29)
 Fix bug in ESPN where things were failing if people hadn't played yet (thanks Graydon!)